DW-Group/T2D_Multiomics/README.md

 ## T2D_Multiomics
-### Gut Microbiome and Circulating Metabolite Interactions and Microbial Strain Functions in Relation to Type 2 Diabetes
+### Programs for the manuscript entitled 'Gut Microbiome and Circulating Metabolite Interactions and Microbial Strain Functions in Relation to Type 2 Diabetes'.